brandur/sorg/content/nanoglyphs-drafts/001-beginning.md

 didn't miss a week until year four, and even then, only one [1].

 For me, an immaculate track record like that is never going to happen, but we'll see how it goes.
-I'm not even send the first ten issues just to make sure that getting into a weekly cadence is semi-realistic.
+I'm not intending to send the first five issues just to make sure that getting into a weekly cadence is semi-realistic.
 Writing [_Passages & Glass_](/newsletter) was one of my more rewarding personal projects of the last couple of years, so I figure that the worst case scenario is another semi-defunct writing project.

 Welcome to _Nanoglyph_.